 Part of building mutual strength is supporting the communities and causes you believe in.
 And more often than not, you do that with money.
-That can range from decisions about where to shop to strategies about where to invest your money.
+That can range from decisions about where to shop to strategies about where to invest.

 Individual investors can screen companies on their own to create a portfolio that will help them meet their financial goals while making a positive difference in the world.
 Investors can also choose from baskets of investments — mutual funds and exchange-traded funds (ETFs) — put together by investment companies that handle the screening work.